project-unisonOS/project-unisonos.github.io/docs/index.md

 # Introducing UnisonOS

 UnisonOS is an Operating Surface that reimagines how people and technology work together.
 Instead of relying on apps, files, and other legacy constructs, UnisonOS composes experiences in real time based on your goals and preferred ways of interacting.
-It understands what you’re trying to do, adapts to your context, and aligns completely with the objectives you set, creating a more natural computing experience.
+It understands what you are trying to do, adapts to your context, and aligns completely with the objectives you set, creating a more natural computing experience.

 ________________________________________